 Donor engagement software

-If you are doing multiple fundraising campaigns per year, you’ll want to invest in a robust donor engagement platform.
+If you do multiple fundraising campaigns annually, you’ll want to invest in a robust donor engagement platform.
 It will assist you in organizing your lists of donors and prospects.

 Not only will it allow you to keep tabs on individual donors, but it will also allow you to segment and prioritize your data to ensure you are calling your best available data in this challenging time.